Shttl: Release

 Shttl premiered October 16, 2022 at the London Film Festival, and won the Audience Award one week later at the Rome Film Festival.
 The American premiere was at the New York Jewish Film Festival on January 16, 2023.

 The film was released in cinemas in Ukraine on October 26, 2023.

 It opened in France on December 13, 2023, where it continued its theatrical run for fourteen consecutive weeks.

-A limited North American release began on October 3, 2025 in New York, before it will expand to additional cinemas across the U.S. and Canada.
+A limited North American release began on October 3, 2025 in New York, where it ran for seven months – breaking the record for the longest running film at New Plaza Cinema.
+It opened in Los Angeles at Laemmle Theatres on November 28, before expanding to additional cinemas across the U.S. and Canada.

 Reception

 Critical response

 Barry Levitt of /Film rated the film a 10 out of 10, calling it "a towering, single-take masterpiece of the lives we've lost."

-Joshua Polanski of Boston Hassle gave the film a positive review and wrote, "It’s a fascinating film worth checking out, and I doubt there is another film with quite the same chutzpah."
+Joshua Polanski of Boston Hassle gave the film a positive review and wrote, "Shttl is unlike anything you've seen...
+I doubt there is another film with quite the same chutzpah."

 International critics received the film with enthusiasm, calling Shttl "a hypnotic masterpiece from an exciting new voice."

+Lobel received praise from critics for his breakout performance, who called it "masterful" and "captivating."
+French newspaper Le Figaro writes, "In the role of Mendele, American actor Moshe Lobel is mesmerizing.
+With remarkable sensitivity, he embodies a man caught between two violently opposing worlds.”